 Pituitary gland tumors can block hormone production by destroying the tissues in the pituitary gland that secrete hormones, eventually resulting in insufficient levels of these hormones in the body.

 Headaches commonly occur.
+Vision is affected if the tumor puts pressure on the optic nerve.
 Rarely, bleeding into the tumor occurs, causing a sudden headache and loss of vision.